chozabu/FriendMap/readme.md

 cp libmarbelwidget.dll.a ..\..\Development\lib
 </pre>

-Note: if you are under Windows seven you must be root to install marble in the standard place.
+Note: if you are under Windows 7 you must be root to install marble in the standard place.
 See http://www.howtogeek.com/howto/windows-vista/run-a-command-as-administrator-from-the-windows-vista-run-box/.

 #####Clone latest version of FriendMap
 Obtain the source code and put into the correct folder: